-Euripides, Alcestis ~ [line 355] Admetus: If I had the voice and music of Orpheus so that I could charm Demeter’s daughter or her husband with song and fetch you from Hades, Error: shortcode requires URL to be set I would have gone down to the Underworld, and neither Pluto’s hound nor Charon the ferryman of souls standing at the oar would have kept me from bringing you back to the light alive.
+Euripides, Alcestis ~ [line 355] Admetus: If I had the voice and music of Orpheus so that I could charm Demeter’s daughter or her husband with song and fetch you from Hades, I would have gone down to the Underworld, and neither Pluto’s hound nor Charon the ferryman of souls standing at the oar would have kept me from bringing you back to the light alive.
 But now wait for me to arrive there when I die and prepare a home where you may dwell with me.
 For I shall command my children here to bury me in the same coffin with you and to lay out my body next to yours.
 Never, even in death, may I be parted from you, the woman who alone has been faithful to me!

 Pindar, Pythian ~ [Poem 4: 175] And from Apollo the lyre-player came, the father of songs, much-praised Orpheus.